-Heat / Water / Electricity / Phones / Internet / Utilities
+Heat / Water / Septic / Electricity / Phones / Internet / Utilities

 - The FCC also announced that the Lifeline program will suspend some rules to help keep low-income Vermonters connected by phone and internet.
 Lifeline is a federal program that gives a $9.25 monthly discount on phone or internet service to eligible households.
 Learn how to apply.

-- Also, learn about a low-income internet program called Internet Essentials that offers two free months during this crisis.
-Follow this link for a list of other connectivity resources.
+- Also, learn about a low-income internet program called Internet Essentials.

 - The Consumer Affairs & Public Information (CAPI) Division of the Department of Public Service can help Vermonters with regulated utility concerns.
 This includes electric, telephone, natural gas and private water service.
 They also try to help with cell phone services and broadband matters.
 You can contact them:

-- The Department of Labor says I have been overpaid unemployment benefits and I need to pay them back.
-What should I do?
+- Learn what you can do if the Department of Labor says you were overpaid unemployment benefits and need to pay them back.